Luxtylo/DependencyGraph/README.md

 * Link to is the object ID of the objects that this node will be linked to.
 Multiple links can be separated with a newline character
 * Type is the type of entry this node is.
 In future different colours will be able to be assigned to different types of node.

+The only compulsory column is the "Object ID" column.
 The ``csv`` should be saved with the columns separated by commas, and multiline strings surrounded by quotation marks.

 The program's help message (Obtained with ``./dependency_graph.py -h``):
 ```